Free Estate Planning Forms

 What is a Spendthrift Trust?

 A spendthrift trust is a type of trust used in estate planning and asset protection because it provides certain protections from the trust beneficiary’s creditors and can prevent the beneficiary from accessing the trust principal.
 A spendthrift trust does not allow the beneficiary to transfer, assign, sell or pledge his interest in the trust to his creditors or others.
+Another type of trust sometimes used by parents concerned about the ability of their children to handle a large inheritance is a silent trust.

-A spendthrift trust is often used by a grantor or settlor whom believes the intended beneficiary of a gift or inheritance is not good at handling money and would squander the trust assets if the beneficiary received them in one lump sum.
-Spendthrift trusts may be used to protect an heir’s inheritance if the heir is subject to liability through his or her profession or could lose inherited property due to divorce or the claims of creditors.
+Spendthrift trusts may be used to protect the inheritance of an heir if such heir is subject to liability through his or her profession or could lose inherited property due to divorce or creditor claims.
 Self-settled spendthrift trusts are also used in some states by individuals that want to protect their own assets by placing them in trust.

 How Does a Spendthrift Trust Work?

 In a spendthrift trust, the person making the trust, called the grantor or settlor, places property in trust for the benefit of another person, called the beneficiary.
 The grantor or settlor names one or more trustees to manage the trust property and make disbursements to the beneficiary as outlined in the trust.
+If you need someone to manage the trust, review our article about trust companies.
+One disadvantage of spendthrift trusts is the expense involved in paying a trustee for services in administering the trust.

 The trust document can be drafted to provide income or principal or both to the beneficiary in a variety of ways.
 The spendthrift trust may provide that the beneficiary shall receive all the income from the trust property at regularly scheduled intervals for the life of the beneficiary.
 The trust document may provide that the beneficiary shall receive the principal of the trust upon reaching a certain age or it may provide that the trust property shall pass to the children or heirs of the beneficiary upon his or her death.

 A spendthrift trust may limit the amount the beneficiary can receive to the income earned from the trust property or the trust may be drafted to give the trustee discretion to invade the trust principal for extraordinary needs of the beneficiary, such as medical costs or educational expenses.
 Instead of paying income to the trust beneficiary, some spendthrift trusts require the trustee to pay certain expenses directly for the beneficiary.
+See Living Trust for Child with Drug Problem.
+For example, if the beneficiary owes a lot of debts, the trust document may contain language giving the trustee discretion to pay the beneficiary's expenses instead of making an outright distribution to the beneficiary.

-Advantages of a Spendthrift Trust
+Advantages of Spendthrift Trusts

 1. A spendthrift trust is a good way to provide lifetime income or financial support to a beneficiary that lacks the ability to manage money or property.
+Depending on the heir, it may be a good idea to avoid leaving a lump sum inheritance.

 2. A spendthrift trust can be a way to protect the assets of a beneficiary that has claims against their property and income due to lawsuits, alimony, medical bills, and other unpaid debts.